CristianRamirez337/Deep-Learning/Notes/Notes.md

 - Only one training example for each person
 - Don't want to re-train the model every time new data (employee) is added into the database (softmax output doesn't work)

+### Encoding
+In Face Verification, you're given two images and you have to determine if they are of the same person.
+The simplest way to do this is to compare the two images pixel-by-pixel.
+If the distance between the raw images are less than a chosen threshold, it may be the same person.

+Of course, this algorithm performs really poorly, since the pixel values change dramatically due to variations in lighting, orientation of the person's face, even minor changes in head position, and so on.

+By using an encoding for each image, an element-wise comparison produces a more accurate judgement as to whether two pictures are of the same person.

 ### Triplet loss
 Why we want to carefully choose triplets for training?
 - Randomly chosen triplets would be too "easy" for the network to learn, hence reduces computational efficiency.